Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

 * Passwords are used with WerkZeug to protect the user.

-* You can only add, edit and delete your own recipes.
+* You can only add, edit and delete your own recipes and not other users recipes.

-* The passswordmust contain between 5-20 characters.
+* The passsword must contain between 5-20 characters.

-* Recipes must also contain characters.
+* Recipes must also contain specific patterns.

 * Image Url must contain http:// or https://.